-IV.C.
-Curriculum Organization and Fellow Experiences IV.C.1.
-The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
-(Core) IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
-(Core) IV.C.1.b) Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
-(Core) IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) IV.C.3.
+IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback. ^(Core) IV.C.1.b) Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement. ^(Core) IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder. ^(Core) IV.C.3.
 Fellows must have a minimum of 12 months of clinical experience.
 (Core) IV.C.4.
-Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the adolescent medicine faculty.
-(Core) IV.C.5.
-The program must provide training in and include an appropriate balance among clinical, didactic, teaching, and research activities.
-(Core) IV.C.6.
-The program must provide education in the broad and diverse knowledge base of this multidisciplinary field which focuses on the unique physical, psychological, and social characteristics of adolescents and young adults, and their health care problems and needs.
-(Core) IV.C.7.
-Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students.
-(Core) IV.C.8.
-Fellows must have a formally structured educational program in the clinical and basic sciences related to adolescent medicine.
-(Core) IV.C.8.a) The program must utilize didactic and clinical experience for fellow education.
-(Core) IV.C.8.b) Adolescent medicine conferences must occur regularly, and must involve active fellow participation in planning and implementation.
-IV.C.8.c) Fellow education must include instruction in:
+Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the pediatric cardiology faculty. ^(Core) IV.C.4.a) Fellows must have progressive, properly-balanced, and well- organized responsibility for the care and study of patients on inpatient services, in intensive care units, and in ambulatory centers. ^(Core) IV.C.4.b) Fellows must have sufficient experience and instruction in current surgical techniques, mechanical ventilation, methods of cardiopulmonary bypass, and therapeutic hypothermia to develop an adequate understanding of these surgical techniques. ^(Core) IV.C.4.b).(1) Fellows should receive instruction in the management of immediate and delayed complications in patients following cardiac surgery. ^(Detail) IV.C.4.c) Long-term follow-up observations of both pre- and post-operative patients must be provided. ^(Core) IV.C.4.c).(1) Fellows should participate in consultations or conferences in which the medical and surgical staff evaluates the results of surgery and the patient's cardiac status prior to hospital discharge. ^(Detail) IV.C.4.d) Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students. ^(Core) IV.C.4.e) Fellows must have a formally structured educational program in the clinical and basic sciences related to pediatric cardiology. ^(Core)